Abortion rights groups ramp up efforts to mobilize, ahead of critical vote - NewsBreak

 Abortion rights groups ramp up efforts to mobilize, ahead of critical vote

-TOPEKA, Kan.
-(KSNT) — Abortion rights groups in Kansas are ramping up efforts to increase voter turnout as a critical vote on the “Value Them Both” amendment nears.
+TOPEKA, (KSNT)—Abortion rights groups in Kansas are ramping up efforts to increase voter turnout, as a critical vote on the “Value Them Both” amendment nears.

 While abortion rights could potentially be overturned at the federal level, Kansas still recognizes the right to an abortion.
 However, a vote to pass the “Value Them Both” amendment would change that.